alex-nikitin-ninja/blog-nikitin-ninja-posts/posts/2022/02/15/01/post.md

 - `queue_name` - different queues can handle payload for different tasks.
 - `payload` - our message to be delivered.
 - `read_cnt` - this counter indicates how many times message been read already.
-- `max_read_cnt` - limit how many times the message can be delivered.
+- `max_read_cnt` - limit how many times the message can be delivered. `0` means no limit on how many times it can be read.
 - `last_read` - mark last time message being read.
 - `next_read` - timestamp when message is visible for reading.
-- `invisibility_time` - number in seconds how long message is not available for retrieval (helpful if our task needs time to process the message before actual deletion.
+- `invisibility_time` - number in seconds how long message is not available for retrieval (helpful if our task needs time to process the message before actual deletion. `0` means visible immediately.
 - `created_at` - timestamp when message was created.